Myopia Control in Toronto

 Myopia Control in Children

-Myopia, or nearsightedness, is a type of a refractive error (prescription) that causes blurry vision when viewing at a far distance.
-This condition affects 30% of Canadians and the number of cases are rapidly increasing with earlier age of onset and faster progression rate.
-Myopia is believed to result from a combination of genetic and environmental factors.
+Myopia, or nearsightedness, is a type of refractive error that causes blurry vision when viewing at a distance.
+In order to see clearly, the light entering the eye needs to be focused on the retina at the back of the eye.
+In eyes that develop progressive myopia, the eyeball grows too long and light no longer focuses on the retina.
+Myopia is a common condition that affects approximately 30% of Canadians, and is more common in those with Asian ethnicity.
+The number of myopia cases is rapidly increasing with earlier ages of onset and faster progression rates.
+Myopia is an eye focusing disorder, not an eye disease, and is believed to result from a combination of genetic and environmental factors.